Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 Like my mum playing James Taylor, Sade or Carly Simon tunes when I was growing up.

-So now I tend to feel the warm fuzzies whenever I hear that music, even though those musicians were mostly big names before I was out of diapers.
+So now I tend to feel the warm fuzzies whenever I hear that music, even though those musicians were mostly big names a whole generation before I existed.

 So while Millennials are the clear target for most of the current nostalgia marketing campaigns, brands have Gen-Z in their peripheral line of sight.
 These reboots and reunions will likely create new attachments among younger people, too.